SmartEVSE/smartevse/README.md

 - Enclosure with DIN rail. (for example Famatel type 3958)
 - Terminal blocks (Wago TOPJOB S)

-When using a fixed charging cable, make sure you’ll add a resistor between PP and PE on the plug.
-Otherwise the EV will not start charging.

-100 Ohm = 63A<br>
-220 Ohm = 32A<br>
-680 Ohm = 16A<br>

 The EVSE needs to be protected with a circuit breaker and residual-current circuit breaker, usually located near or in the distribution board.

-<h1>Buy the SmartEVSE</h1>
+<h1>Purchase the SmartEVSE</h1>

-You can buy a complete assembled SmartEVSEv2 [here](http://www.stegen.com/en/ev-products/66-smart-evse-controller.html) Information on how to compile and setup the controller can be found on the [smartevse.nl website](http://www.smartevse.nl)
+You can buy a complete assembled SmartEVSEv2 [here](http://www.stegen.com/en/ev-products/66-smart-evse-controller.html)<br>
+Information on how to compile and setup the controller can be found on the [smartevse.nl](http://www.smartevse.nl) website.

+<b>The assembled SmartEVSE v2 modules come pre-programmed with the latest firmware, and are fully tested!</b>